dqhieuu/pg-explore/README.md

 ![Demo screenshot](./public/demo1.png)

-Just built a local-first toolbox to ease my data analysis needs, [PGlite](https://github.com/electric-sql/pglite)-powered.
+Just built a local-first toolbox for my data analysis needs, [PGlite](https://github.com/electric-sql/pglite)-powered.
 AI, workflow builder, and whatever buzzwords you can think get thrown in there.
 It's a work in progress, but some use cases are covered already.
-To give you an idea of what you can do with it:
+Some of my use cases to give you an idea of what you can do with it:

 - I have some CSV and JSON files.
 I want to Ctrl+V them into Postgres and ask the o mighty LLM to "give me the top 5 most active accounts per group, JSON-aggregated."
-It should know the schema (but not the data—for security reason) and provide a runnable SQL query.
+It should know the schema (but not the data—for security reasons) and provide a runnable SQL query.
 I then run it, modify it, and ask the AI to modify it for me for more complex cases.

 - I want to interact with my [DBML](https://dbml.dbdiagram.io/home) schema I wrote some time ago, and store my reusable queries somewhere.
 Moreover, I have multiple types of data sources and being able to combine them to perform joins and aggregations sounds like a good idea.